clinical-meteor/cookbook/cookbook/writing.acceptance.test.md

 #### Acceptance Tests Have 3 Essential Key Features
 Be aware that most all acceptance testing can be boiled down to three essential features:  querying a resource, reading data, and writing data.
 When it comes to browsers and webpages, these three features basically boil down to the following:

-1. Load a page
+1. Load a webpage or application view
-2. Inspect DOM elements
+2. Inspect user interface elements (i.e. DOM)
 3. Trigger an event / simulate a user interaction